christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-from-your-pc-to-your-cloud-best-practice.markdown

 Oh, now it's time to write your first recipe.

-You'll add the following folder `my-application-cookbooks` as well as a `Berksfile` in your chef repository :
+Add your cookbook folder `my-application-cookbooks` for deployment of your application, as well as a `Berksfile` in your chef repository :

     my-application-cookbooks/
     |--recipes/